SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 ```

 To make the identifier references valid, we will place the signed JSON at `mydomain.com/.well-known/participant.json` on our web server.
-Other Gaia-X Participants may now retrieve this Verifiable Credential along with our DID document and its referenced X.509 certificate chain in order to validate the signature of our credential as illustrated in the figures of the introductory sections.
+Other Gaia-X Participants may now retrieve this Gaia-X Credential along with our DID document and its referenced X.509 certificate chain in order to validate the signature of our credential as illustrated in the figures of the introductory sections.

-### Step 5: Verifiable Credential for Terms & Conditions
+### Step 5: Gaia-X Credential for Terms & Conditions

-The second Verifiable Credential that we will sign ourselves will be the Gaia-X Terms & Conditions which we pledge to adhere to as a participant in the Gaia-X Trust Framework.
+The second Gaia-X Credential that we will sign ourselves will be the Gaia-X Terms & Conditions which we pledge to adhere to as a participant in the Gaia-X Trust Framework.

 The mandatory Terms & Conditions text can be found at <https://registry.lab.gaia-x.eu/v1-staging/api/trusted-shape-registry/v1/shapes/jsonld/trustframework> within the `gx:GaiaXTermsAndConditionsShape`.
 A resulting credential JSON using example values may look like this: